PoggerJewsy/.github/profile/README.md

-# An organization for various pentesting tools we wrote
+# An organization made for various pentesting tools we wrote

 ### for educational purposes only